SE-Projekt-LED-Detection/LED-Detection/labgrid-util/README.md

 ## GitHub Actions

 Auto deply is in the repo under `.github/workflows/main.yml`.
-The workflow has login with username is `gitrunner` and a password set in the github secrets.
+The workflow has a login with the username `gitrunner` and a password set in the github secrets.
 After login the runner executes a script (deploy.sh) on the server with the current branch as an argument.

 ## Setup LED-Detection from github actions